If you’re new to the beer world or tend to buy your beer in tinnies (cans) or stubbies (bottles), “growler” may be a new term to you.

 Filling a few growlers and bringing them to a group dinner is a fantastic way to introduce people to various kinds of beers without having to buy single cans (which go down very quickly) or entire six packs (if the beer isn’t amazing).
 Alternatively, you can buy beer in a growler that you can’t find near home and bring it back to enjoy at your leisure.
 The possibilities are (almost) endless!

-During your Hop On Brewery Tour you will have the option to buy squealers or growlers at many of the venues we visit so you can take home a reminder of your day.
-We even keep an esky in the back of the van so your beer will stay chilled during your day out!
+During your Hop On Brewery Tour you will have the option to buy squealers or growlers at many of the venues we visit so you can take home a reminder of your day – and we encourage you to bring your own if you already have one (or many)!
+We even keep an esky in the back of the van so your beer will stay chilled during your day out.
 Aren’t we thoughtful?
-With so much incredible Gold Coast craft beer and fun Brisbane flavours, you can’t help but be tempted!
+With so much incredible Gold Coast craft beer and delicious Brisbane independent brews, you can’t help but be tempted!